Engibacter/R2LPL/docs/reproduction.md

 --sim-gpus-per-worker ~= max(0.7 / V, G / sim_worker_threads_per_node)
 ```

 This intentionally reserves enough fractional GPU resource so Ray does not overpack more workers than the expected memory budget.
+If Ray reports that a task was killed because the node is running low on memory, lower `--sim-worker-threads-per-node` first.
 If you observe CUDA OOM, lower `--rollout-num-workers` / `--sim-worker-threads-per-node`, or increase `--gpus-per-worker` / `--sim-gpus-per-worker`.

 ## Main Experimental Results